The MileLion’s 2025 Credit Card Strategy

 • Break up transactions into three interest-free monthly payments, stretching your cashflow and better optimising the monthly bonus caps on specialised spending cards

-• Enjoy extra discounts with selected merchants
+• Enjoy extra discounts at selected merchants

 • Convert non-bonused MCCs into bonus-earning MCCs

-• Convert ineligible MCCs into reward-earning MCCs
+• Convert ineligible MCCs into reward-earning MCCs (Atome partners with quite a few educational institutions)

 • Double dip on credit card miles and Atome+ Points (which can be converted into Max Miles)